Greffin28/S2DOGLM/README.md

 ## What exactly is S2DOGLM?
 Simple 2D OpenGL Matrix or S2DOGLM.
 Created to help me to use matrix for 2D OpenGL in **Java**.
 This is for my personal use only, but feel free to use it if you want to.
 Anyway, i **believe** there's a better library out there somewhere.
 I made this because i didn't find any suitable for me, not only that but it's pretty challanging to make this.

-Not to mention, the functions here are the simplest one which **doesn't consist** of anything related to Z axis.
+**Updated**: Now some function has something to do with Z axis, like ortho() and Vec4()

 ## Contents
 Here are the list of the class and functions: